 Notice sensations in your body, where do you feel tight or heavy? cold or hot? shaky or stiff? http://www.new-synapse.com/aps/wordpress/?p=63

-What are you needing?…safety, honesty, connection, support, understanding, trust, security etc… Here is a link to Non-Violent Communication NVC Feelings and Needs shortlist
+What are you needing?…safety, honesty, connection, support, understanding, trust, security etc… Here is a link to the Non-Violent Communication NVC Feelings and Needs shortlist

 All feelings and needs are valid.
 Even though thoughts and emotions seem very real, they are not always true.
-Give yourself permission to step back, take a break or say “No.” Listen to your heart and do what feels right for you in that moment.
+Give yourself permission to step back, take a break or say “No.” Listen to your heart and do what feels right for you at that moment.